handiandi/communication_interface_php/README.md

-# communication_interface_php
+# PHP - A communication interface to send sms and mails
-A comunication interface in PHP, using Factory design pattern
+A comunication interface in PHP, using Factory design pattern.
+Can easily be extended to other communication channels, like maybe facebook.

 ## Notice
-Sorry for the danish in files.
+Sorry for the danish in files for the documentation.
 This 'project' is used in a volunteer matter.
 I have only uploaded it to git to share the basic idea with the design and to share it for in curriculum vitae purposes
 I don't know how often I will be updating the code